Auction-Based Regulation for Artificial Intelligence: Theoretical Proofs

 Consequently, rational agents will either opt not to participate (notated as the set of agents $N$) or participate (notated as the set of agents $P$) and bid at least $p_\epsilon$.
 We define these groups as,

 From here, we only focus on agents $i \in P$ which participate (\textit{i.e.,} have utility to be gained by participating).
-As a result from Equations \eqref{eq:zero-utility} and \eqref{eq:short-of-threshold}, Equation \eqref{eq:participating-agents-1} transforms into,
+As a result from Equations~\ref{eq:zero-utility} and \ref{eq:short-of-threshold}, Equation~\ref{eq:participating-agents-1} transforms into,

-The result of \eqref{eq:participating-agents-2} is that participating agents bid at least $p_\epsilon$.
+The result of Equation~\ref{eq:participating-agents-2} is that participating agents bid at least $p_\epsilon$.
 This is important, as every participating agent knows that all rival agents $j$ they will possibly be compared against have $b_j \in [p_\epsilon, 1]$.
 Agents can dictate how much they bid, and we design our auction to ensure that agents bid in proportion to their valuation.

-Following previous literature \citep{amann1996asymmetric, bhaskar18, tardos17}, we desire a \textit{monotone increasing} bidding function $b(\cdot): [0, 1/2] \rightarrow [p_\epsilon, 1]$ that each agent follows.
-We will prove that each agent $i$'s best strategy is to bid its own valuation $b(v_i^p)$ irrespective of other agent bids (Nash Equilibrium).
-Using a bidding function transforms agent utility,
+Following previous literature \citep{amann1996asymmetric, bhaskar18, tardos17, krishna2009auction}, we desire a \textit{monotone increasing equilibrium} bidding function $\beta(v^p): [0, 1/2] \rightarrow [p_\epsilon, 1]$.
+We conjecture that all rival agents $j \neq i$ follow this bidding function $\beta(v_j^p)$.
+We then derive agent $i$'s best response under this conjecture, and verify that the best response is $\beta(v_i^p)$, establishing Nash equilibrium by symmetry.
+Using a bidding function transforms agent utility, for a given bid $b$, into the following,